KevinTheMix/CheatSheets/# IT/Ruby.md

 .object_id # Note a = 5; b = 5 => a & b will have the same object_id (true for Symbol and Numeric)

 .to_sym # Symbol (aka .intern)
 .to_i   # Integer.
-Returns 0 if the object cannot be converted e.g. "abc".to_i)
+Returns 0 if the object cannot be converted eg "abc".to_i)
 Integer # Integer.
 ArgumentError Exception if the object cannot be converted .to_int # Integer strict.
 To implement if an object is to behave like an Integer
         # Typical usage: 'a.to_i if (a.respond_to? ("to_int"))'